Azure/azure-docs-sdk-dotnet/index.md

 # Azure .NET API reference

+> This page was hand-authored, pulling information from some equivalent MSDN pages.
+> The page will be generated from the source (.yml) files in the future.
+> The source files need to have summary information added for namespaces.

 ## Namespaces in the Azure .NET class library

 The following is a list of namespaces in the Azure .NET class library.
 Each namespace contains a set of functionally-related types.